 Proton kicks off EV production in Malaysia

-The facility, located in western Perak state’s Automotive High-Tech Valley, Malaysia’s main automaking hub, will have an initial annual capacity to produce 20,000 cars.
-But that could be scaled up to 45,000 units per annum, Proton said in a statement.
+The plant, situated in western Perak state—Malaysia’s main automotive hub—will initially produce 20,000 cars annually, but this could be scaled up to 45,000 units per year, Proton said in a statement.

-In the launch ramp-up efforts, Proton hired 30 people to oversee “critical operation and technical roles”, but the plant is planned to eventually employ over 200 people, once operations are fully scaled up and running.
+During the launch ramp-up, Proton hired 30 staff to oversee “critical operational and technical roles.”
+The plant is expected to employ more than 200 people once operations are fully scaled.

-In terms of critical infrastructure, the company has also just signed multiple MoUs with the public transport operators Railway Assets Corporation (RAC) and Keretapi Tanah Melayu (KTM) to do a feasibility study on establishing a railway cargo connection for the Automotive High-Tech Valley, including a railway logistics hub location.
+In terms of infrastructure, the company has signed multiple MoUs with public transport operators Railway Assets Corporation (RAC) and Keretapi Tanah Melayu (KTM) to conduct a feasibility study on establishing a railway cargo connection for the Automotive High-Tech Valley, including a location for a railway logistics hub.

 “The launch of this state-of-the-art EV plant marks a historic milestone for PROTON and Malaysia’s automotive industry.
 This facility, built with advanced technology and a focus on scalability, will be the backbone of our commitment to producing world-class electric vehicles.
 The Proton e.MAS 7, which has already been embraced by Malaysian consumers, is just the beginning of our journey towards a sustainable future,” said Dr. Li Chunrong, Chief Executive Officer of Proton.

-Proton is majority owned by Malaysian conglomerate DRB HICOM, while the rest belongs to China’s Zhejiang Geely Holding Group, which holds a 49.9% stake in the company.
-At the launch event, Malaysian Prime Minister Anwar Ibrahim spoke of encouraging the Chinese company to set up not only production faciltiies, but also training and education: “We want … Geely to use this opportunity to establish not only a factory to produce cars but also a center of excellence for training and education.”
+Proton is majority-owned by Malaysian conglomerate DRB HICOM, with China’s Zhejiang Geely Holding Group holding a 49.9% stake.
+At the launch, Malaysian Prime Minister Anwar Ibrahim encouraged Geely to establish not only production facilities but also training and education centres: “We want … Geely to use this opportunity to establish not only a factory to produce cars but also a centre of excellence for training and education.”

 Malaysia aims to become a regional hub for EVs and reach a 20% margin of electrified car sales by 2030.
 A lot has been happening in the Asian nation in this regard lately, with Neta building an EV factory there at the beginning of 2024, Shell opening a major charging hub in July 2024, and Infineon inaugurating a new SiC semiconductor facility in August 2024.
 More recently, the country’s first battery swapping station was opened in July.